massung/scala-mill-skeleton.g8/README.md

 * `Main.scala` is the entry point that runs a simple `IO` program.
 * `Opts.scala` handles a simple command line parsing example.

+It also is setup with the `Opts` class able to load (and parse) a JSON configuration file as a command line argument.
+This is there for applications that need project settings that should not be stored in the `application.properties` file (e.g. API keys and database passwords).

 # fin.